scotthds/dse-eks/README.md

 You should modify the yamls according to your own deployment requirements

 #### Prerequisites:
-* Tools including wget, kubectl have already been installed on your machine to execute our yamls.
+* Tools including eksctl and kubectl should already be installed on your machine.
 * Kubernetes server's version is 1.8.x or higher.

 #### 1. Create required configmaps for DataStax Enterprise Statefulset and DataStax Enterprise OpsCenter Statefulset